-The glass panels should be installed in reverse order of their removal beginning with the largest glass panel.
+The glass panel(s) should be installed in reverse order of their removal.

-Lift the glass panel up into the clearance notch and swing the lower edge of the glass panel against the firebox gasket.
-Set a glass clamp into place and hold it loosely into place with a retaining bolt.
-DO NOT tighten the retaining bolt yet.
+Securely attach two vacuum glass clamps to the glass approximately 2/3 the way up from the bottom end and lift the glass up into the clearance notch.
+Set the glass clamps into place and hold them loosely into place with a retaining bolt.
+DO NOT tighten the retaining bolts yet.